mattgd/UnitConverter/README.md

 def Pa_to_psi(value):
     return value / 6894.76
 ```
+Please create new converter files for new conversion sections and use existing ones for the conversion.

+If you have created a new file for new conversion sections don't forget to include all functions into the `__init__.py` in the `converters` module and create an entry in the `UNITS` array in the `converters.Converter` file

 Note that the method name should include the proper abbreviation casing instead of conventional casing for Python.
-Also, you may use the name of the unit being converted from as the variable, or it can just be named "value" instead.
+Also, you may use the name of the unit being converted from as the variable.